Friday June 26, 2026

 Dr. Christopher West, Executive Director, African American Museum of Rhode Island

-Jeannie Solomon, Executive Director, Asian American and Pacific Islander History Museum
+Jeannie Salomon, Executive Director, Asian American and Pacific Islander History Museum

 SPEAKERS